A-Star100/pyVideo/README.md

 # pyVideo
 A simple Python video player app made with the PyQT libraries for UI and multimedia.

 This project is just so people can play video with Python, and **will not** be properly maintained, as it is a side project.
-If you're looking for a more advanced, cross-platform video player (that doesn't use Python), check out [SimpliPlay](https://simpliplay.netlify.app), also created by me, which supports HLS and MPEG-DASH on *every* platform except iOS.
+If you're looking for a more advanced, cross-platform video player (that doesn't use Python), check out [SimpliPlay](https://simpliplay.netlify.app), which supports a variety of media formats.

 ## Requirements
 - Python 3.6 or later